Fungi in art: Graphic arts

 Spore prints are created by pressing the underside of a mushroom to a flat surface, either white or colored, to allow the spores to be imprinted on the sheet.
 Since some mushrooms can be recognized based on the color of their spores, spore prints are a diagnostic tool as well as an illustrative technique.
 Several artists used and modified the technique of spore printing for artistic purposes.
 Mycologist Sam Ristich exhibited several of his spore prints in an art gallery in Maine around 2005–2008.
 The North American Mycological Association created a how-to guide for people interested in creating their own spore prints.

-The artwork Auspicious Omen – Lingzhi Spore Painting by Yan creates abstract compositions resembling traditional Chinese landscapes by fixing spores of the linghzi fungus with acrylic reagents.
-The linghzi mycelial sculptures by Yan, including Linghzi Girl (2020) and Far From Where You Divined (2017) are allowed to germinate into mushrooms during exhibition, creating a dust of spores raining down on the female busts, children, deer, and rabbits.
+The artwork Auspicious Omen – Lingzhi Spore Painting by Yan creates abstract compositions resembling traditional Chinese landscapes by fixing spores of the lingzhi fungus with acrylic reagents.
+The lingzhi mycelial sculptures by Yan, including Lingzhi Girl (2020) and Far From Where You Divined (2017) are allowed to germinate into mushrooms during exhibition, creating a dust of spores raining down on the female busts, children, deer, and rabbits.
 The artworks are then desiccated for preservation, stopping the fungal growth and the metamorphosis of the sculptures.
 Artworks as such, including growth of the fungus, an incontrollable transformation of the art object, and several forms in the fungal life cycle, are rare.